Nissan Prairie: First generation (M10; 1982)

-It was originally launched in Japan with a 1.5- or 1.8-litre Inline-four engine mated to a five-speed gearbox.
-Another notable addition to the Japanese market's models was an optional column shifted manual.
+It was originally launched in Japan with a 1.5- or 1.8-litre inline-four engine mated to a five-speed gearbox.
+Another notable addition to the Japanese market's models was an optional column shifted manual, which allowed for an additional seat in front.
+This seat had no belt until November 1986, when revised safety rules forced the addition of a waist belt for the middle occupant.
 A four-wheel drive version followed later in the car's life.
 An extensive accessories and options list was available in the Japanese Domestic Market, including a kit that effectively turned the vehicle into a campervan.
 In January 1985 a facelifted version was introduced, with slightly modified engines.
 These later cars received a new grille treatment and an entirely redesigned rear end: the bumper was now mounted separately to provide more stability after earlier versions had come under criticism for being much too flexible.
 This redesign also included taller, flush-fit rear side windows.
 In September 1985 the 4WD model finally appeared, using a larger 2-litre engine and the rear axle from the Nissan Sunny 4WD (B12).
 A 4WD model had been planned from the beginning, but the original bodyshell's lack of rigidity made Nissan rethink the concept.

+The Japanese lineup was lightly revised in November 1986 to meet new safety requirements.
+Aside from adding a waist belt for the center front occupant in all eight-seater models, the passenger versions also now received a waist belt for the middle occupant in the second row, standard halogen headlamps, and laminated windshield glass.
+The NV Estate (commercial use) variant did not receive most of these upgrades.
+Two special editions were also released later on in the Prairie's life: In September 1987 the 4WD JW-L Nordica Version appeared, limited to 300 units, in two-tone black and grey with stripes and Nordica logos, alloy wheels, a roof rack, power steering and mirrors, and special upholstery which matched the exterior.
+The final special edition was the Cycle Sports Version of May 1988, which came equipped with a standard bicycle carrier.